opentok/opentok-rtc/INSTALL-heroku.md

 - `TB_API_KEY`: Your OpenTok API key.
 - `TB_API_SECRET`: Your OpenTok API secret.

-The following environment variables are optional and required only if you enable Archive Manager.

-- `FB_DATA_URL`: (Optional) A Firebase database URL to store the archive list for each room.
-- `FB_AUTH_SECRET`: (Optional) The authentication secret for the previous URL.

 ## Manual Installation using Heroku CLI

 You will need to install Heroku CLI tool.
 For information on downloading and using the heroku CLI, see their official documentation: https://devcenter.heroku.com/articles/heroku-cli.